George Washington University School of Business: Academics

-The school is currently led by Dean Anuj Mehrotra and supported by a wide-ranging advisory board.
+The school is currently led by Sevin Yeltekin, Ph.D., a distinguished scholar who has published broadly in fiscal policy design, social insurance design, computational economics and asset pricing implications of macro policy.
+The dean is supported by a wide-ranging advisory board.
+The school was previously led by Vanessa Perry, M.B.A., Ph.D., professor of marketing, strategic management and public policy who began serving as interim dean on January 1, 2024.

 The school consists of various academic departments including: Accountancy, Finance, Information Systems and Technology Management, International Business, Management, Marketing, Strategic Management and Public Policy, Tourism and Hospitality Management, and Decision Sciences.

-At the undergraduate level, the school offers three degree programs – Bachelor of Accountancy, Bachelor of Business Administration, and Bachelor of Science in Finance.
-At the graduate level, the school awards MBA’s, specialized masters, and PhD degrees.
+At the undergraduate level, the school offers eight majors, ten concentrations with the option of an individualized concentration, and eight minors.
+At the graduate level, the school awards MBAs, specialized master's, and PhD degrees.
 GWSB also offers different degrees as fully online programs.

-The school offers and has offered various other specialized programs and degrees in the past, like part-time and accelerated (one-year) MBA's, specialized MBA programs for law firms or specialized MBAs for athletes.
+The school offers and has offered various other specialized programs and degrees in the past, like part-time and accelerated (one-year) MBAs, specialized MBA programs for law firms or specialized MBAs for athletes.

 The school also offers a Global and Experiential Education program (G&EE), providing students with a range of international study and educational options.
-Female enrollment at GWSB was over 40% in 2015.
+Female Enrollment at GWSB was at 50% in 2024, up from 40% in 2015.

+The GW School of Business is accredited by the Association to Advance Collegiate Schools of Business.